iamjomon/java-dsa/Java Programming/README.md

 - Indexed topics for seamless navigation.

 ## Index
-Below is the list of topics covered in this repository (to be updated as new topics are added):
+Below is the list of topics covered in this repository (Links will be updated as files are added to the repository):
 - <a href="https://github.com/Jomon-J/Java-DSA/tree/main/Java%20Programming/Flowcharts%20%26%20Pseudocode">Flowcharts & Pseudocode</a>
 - <a href="">Variables & Data Types</a>
 - <a href="">Operators</a>